Dr. Eleanor Ty

 Phone: 519-884-0710 ext.3581

-Research Interests: Asian American and Asian Canadian literature and film; feminist theory; 18th century fiction; postcolonial and diasporic studies; 20th century novel; minority literature; memory; gender.
+Research Interests: Asian American and Asian Canadian literature and film; feminist theory; 18th century fiction; postcolonial and diasporic studies; 20th century novel; minority literature; memory; gender, life writing.

 Eleanor Ty is a Professor in the Department of English and Film Studies.
 She works on Asian North American Literature and Film and on Eighteenth Century British Literature.